nzambonivergara/whats-cookin/README.md

 - Planning out project with Github Project Board and anticipating how long each task will take to complete
 - Keeping up with reviewing and merging PRs
 - Communicating additions or changes in project with team members
-- Merging branches together after independant coding
+- Merging branches together after independent coding

-## Install/ Setup Instuctions
+## Install/ Setup Instructions

-1. Visit project repo at:
+1. Visit project repo at: [Deploy Link](https://nzambonivergara.github.io/whats-cookin/)
 2. From the main view, the user can:
     - select the All Recipes button at the top left to view the entire list of recipes to choose from
     - choose the Favorites button at the top left to view any favorited recipes